Do I Need to File State Taxes If I Live Abroad?

 2. Determine If You Have Income in the State

 If you have income earned from working in a state, you will generally have to report that income and pay taxes on it regardless of whether you are a resident.
+The most common forms of income earned in a state includes time you spent there while working, owning property in the state that you rent to others, and owning a business located in the state.
 Some forms of income, such as a pension or government benefits, may only be taxed if you’re a state resident.

 Which States Are Income Tax-Free?

 Not all states have an income tax.
+Some are tax free.
 If you were formerly a resident of one of these states, it won’t matter whether you’re a resident or have an income at all—you won’t be taxed either way.
 These states will still have some form of taxation, such as a property tax or sales tax, but these usually won’t apply to Americans living abroad.

 Currently, the following states have no income tax: